DeorbitinGalaxy/slave-bot/README.md

     + a register method
     + a destroy method
     + an optional description
-    + a list of dependencies.
-The dependencies are plugins that need to be loaded before this plugin is loaded.
+    + a optional usage description

 It follows this interface:
 ```js